 How high are sales taxes in Alaska?

 Sales taxes are fairly low in the Last Frontier.
 There is no statewide sales tax, but cities and boroughs (which are like counties) can collect their own local rates.
-These range from 0% to 7%, but average just 1.76%.
+These average to just 1.76%.
 In Anchorage, there are no sales taxes.

 What other Alaska taxes should I be concerned about?

-This isn’t a tax, but seniors should be aware of Alaska’s high cost of living.
-Housing in Alaska is 16% more expensive than the national average.
-Utilities are 12% pricier than the national average (largely thanks to the long, dark winters).
-Healthcare costs are 17% above average.
+While not a tax consideration, seniors should be aware of Alaska’s high cost of living.
+The median home value in Alaska is about 35% higher than the national median.
+Utilities are roughly 25% pricier than the national average (largely thanks to the long, dark winters).
 Alaska’s low taxes may offset these high living expenses, but they’re an important element to keep in mind.